 His dam Chatel’s Schurana received a silver medal for her test and took part, for Denmark, in the World Championships for young dressage horses in 2007 in Verden.
 She then started her breeding career.

-The dam's sire Don Schufro, Danish Champion and team bronze winner at the 2008 Olympic Games in Hong Kong/HKG with Andreas Helgstrand/DEN, sired numerous successful horses, the most famous being Weihegold OLD/Isabell Werth, Olympic Gold medallist, World Cup winner and European Champion.
+His dam's sire Don Schufro, Danish Champion and Team bronze medallist at the Olympic Games in Hong Kong/HKS in 2008 with Andreas Helgstrand/DEN, produced numerous successful horses, the most famous being Weihegold OLD/Isabell Werth, Olympic Gold medallist, World Cup winner and European Champion.
 From 2012 to 2017, and again in 2019, he was amongst the top ten best dressage sires in the world according to the WBFSH ranking.
 For years, he also dominated the FN breeding valuation.

 The Danish half-blood Rawage Quintus (by Age xx) appears in the third generation of the pedigree.
 The Trakehner Donauwind, in the fourth generation, is considered by experts to be one of the best sires of the post-war period.
 He stood at stud in Denmark and then in the USA.
 He produced the show jumping Olympic and World Cup Champion, Abdullah, and the dressage Grand Prix horse, Fabian.